Hydrogen

 By coal gasification

 This is the oldest process used to produce hydrogen on an industrial scale.
-Gasification converts the carbonaceous elements in coal, both organic and fossil, into hydrogen, carbon monoxide (CO) and carbon dioxide (CO2) through a thermochemical treatment using steam.
+Gasification converts the carbonaceous elements in coal, both organic and fossil, into hydrogen, carbon monoxide (CO) and carbon dioxide (CO2) through a thermochemical processing using steam.

 The hydrogen is then separated from the other elements by means of specific absorbers or membranes.
-We talk about black or brown hydrogen, depending on the type of coal used.
+We talk about black or brown hydrogen, depending on the type of coal in used.

 This technique is extremely polluting as the CO2 and the CO generated cannot be reused and are released into the atmosphere.